 Public Provident Fund is an initiative by the Government of India.
 It was launched by the National Savings Institute in 1968.
 The government backs this long term post office savings scheme, and hence the returns are guaranteed.
-The interest rate of PPF is announced by the Ministry of Finance every quarter.
+The PPF Interest Rate is announced by the Ministry of Finance every quarter.
 For the current quarter, January 2021 – March 2021, the PPF rate is 7.1%, compounded annually.

 The investment up to Rs 1.5 lakhs per financial year is completely tax free in the hands of investors u/s 80C of the Income Tax Act, 1961.
 Moreover, the interest and maturity proceeds are also exempt from tax.
 Hence an investor investing in PPF for saving up for retirement need not worry about the tax.

 Features of Public Provident Fund (PPF)

 Following are the features and benefits of Public Provident Fund:

 The tenure of a Public Provident Fund account is 15 years.
 Hence, the lock in period is also 15 years.
 Furthermore, the account can be extended by a block of five years.
 Also, the extension does not require any additional investments by the subscriber.
 Therefore, it is suitable for retirement planning.

 All Indian citizens can invest in PPF.
 Also, one can open the PPF account in the name of a minor and the parent or guardian can operate it.
 However, Non Resident Indians and HUFs cannot invest in Public Provident Fund.

 Every investor can open only one public provident fund account.
 Also, the account cannot be held jointly.
 However, one can open an additional account on behalf of a minor.